For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

-Do you wish to be paid your claim based on the value of the instrument at the time that you sign your contract?
+Do you wish to be paid based on the value of the instrument at the time that you got insured?

 If the cost of the policy is more than the actual value of the instrument, then getting a specialized policy may not be the way to go.
 Instead, it would be a better idea to go for an add-on in your homeowners/renters policy.